hirosystems/docs/docs/tutorials/clarity-billboard.md

 For developing the unit test, it's recommended that you have an IDE with Typescript support, such as [Visual Studio Code][].

-If you are using Visual Studio Code, you may want to install the [Clarity Visual Studio Code plugin][].
+If you are using Visual Studio Code, you may want to install the [Clarity Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=HiroSystems.clarity-lsp).

 ## Step 1: Set up the project